Key Takeaways

 Completing an Application for a Florida Medical License

-The application also includes a verification of the applicant’s medical degree.
-The name and contact details of the institution that granted the applicant’s degree must be provided.
-During the application process, the post-graduate training or residency of the applicant also needs to be verified.
-Therefore, contact information must be provided for the facility where the applicant did his or her residency.
+The application also includes a verification of the applicant’s medical degree and postgraduate training program or residency.
+Therefore, contact information must be provided both for the institution which granted the applicant’s degree, and the facility where the applicant did his or her residency.

 Mailing an Application